-The band opened with their interpretation of Cape Verdean Blues, a tune Silver composed for his father, John Tavares Silva, who was born in Cape Verde.
-The tunes lively Latin rhythms and calypso melodies conjured up visions of the islands and heralded the shape of things to come.
+The band opened with Cape Verdean Blues, a tune Silver composed for his Cape Verdean father, John Tavares Silva.
+Its lively Latin rhythms and calypso melodies conjured up visions of the islands and heralded the shape of things to come.

-The tune, Filthy Mc Nasty is indicative of Silver’s “down and dirty” side, the rhythms are raucous, danceable, fun and a perfect vehicle for the band, who obviously enjoyed playing the tune as much as the audience enjoyed hearing it.
+The tune, Filthy Mc Nasty is indicative of Silver’s funkier side.
+The rhythms are raucous, danceable, and fun.
+Also, the tune is a perfect vehicle for the group, who enjoyed playing the tune as much as the audience enjoyed listening.

-Silver composed Nica’s Dream for the Baroness Pannonica de Koenigswarter, a staunch patron of bebop and a close, personal friend to Silver, Charlie Parker and Thelonious Monk among others.
-Over the years, the tune has been covered to death but the band gave it a whole new outlook.
+Silver composed Nica’s Dream for Baroness Pannonica de Koenigswarter, a staunch patron of bebop and a close, friend to Silver, Charlie Parker, and Thelonious Monk among others.
+Over the years, the tune has been covered extensively but the band breathed new life into it.

-Silver’s most popular tune, Song For My Father took the vibe down a notch but before the audience could catch their breath, the band countered with Nutville, a swinging and upbeat tune that left everyone wanting more.
+Silver’s most popular tune, Song For My Father took the vibe down a notch but before the audience could catch their breath, the band countered with “Nutville,” a swinging and upbeat tune that left the audience wanting more.

-In all, it was a heartfelt and revealing tribute.
-Anyone who was not familiar with Silver’s music going in left the room with a better understanding of why Silver’s legacy is so enduring.
+In all, it was a heartfelt tribute.
+Also, those who are not familiar with Silver’s music left the room with a better understanding of why his legacy is so enduring.

 Congratulations to the Latin Side All-Stars, all seasoned musicians and masters of their craft: Pianists Bill O’ Connell and Michel Camilo, reed player Craig Handy, trumpeter Alex Sipiagin, bassist Ruben Rodriguez, drummer Robby Ameen, and percussionist Richie Flores.